Thyroglobulin Antibody, Serum

 Patients with postpartum thyroiditis with persistently elevated thyroid autoantibody levels have an increased likelihood of permanent hypothyroidism.

-In cases of neonatal hypothyroidism, the detection of anti-TPO or anti-Tg autoantibodies in the infant suggests transplacental antibody transfer, particularly if the mother has a history of autoimmune thyroiditis or detectable thyroid autoantibodies.
+In cases of neonatal hypothyroidism, the detection of anti-TPO or anti-Tg in the infant suggests transplacental antibody transfer, particularly if the mother has a history of autoimmune thyroiditis or detectable thyroid autoantibodies.
 The neonatal hypothyroidism is likely to be transient in these cases.

-Thyroid Cancer Follow-Up:
+Thyroid Cancer Follow-up:

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances